What is Keyword Density ?

 There is no ideal or exact percentage for better ranking.

-Personally, 1-3% of keyword density along with “semantic keywords” and LSI keywords works best for me.
+Personally, 1-3% of keyword along with “semantic keywords” and LSI keywords works best for me.

 Google suggests writing natural articles.
 Again, there is no ideal percentage, but placing your keyword in natural places will work the best.

-In short, you need to keep a good keyword density percentage which looks natural and not stuffed.
+In short, you need to keep a good keyword percentage which looks natural and not stuffed.

 This is one of the most common problems I have seen in freelance copywriters.
 One time I hired an author to write an article around a three-word keyword.
 He managed to add that three-word keyword 12 times.
 That article looked like a big piece of spam.